Warning! This lab was newly rewritten in Fall 2024. There may be infelicities. Please send corrections to SamR.

 Driver for preparation: A

 a.
-You are likely to find it useful to have the corresponding reading open in another window.
+Open the corresponding reading in another window.

 Driver: B